Welcome Back to School!

 School Hours: Monday-Friday 9:05-2:55 (subject to change throughout the year)

 In the interest of safety, please do not drop off your children before 8:35, as there is no supervision before that time.

 Arrival Times and Attendance:

-Our school day begins at 9:15 every day.
+Our school day begins at 9:05 every day.
 Please be sure to have your child/children here on time.
-Each teacher starts the day with important curriculum based practices.
+Each teacher starts the day with important curriculum-based practices.
 Consistently tardy students miss essential building block skills throughout the year.
 Students who have excessive absences also miss critical instruction.
-Please help them be as successful as possible by having them in attendance as much as possible.
-All students who arrive after 9:15 must sign in at the office.
+Please know that we understand that there may be times that students will need to quarantine this year and that teachers will work with you to help them be as successful as possible.
+Please help them be successful by having them in attendance as much as possible.
+All students who arrive after 9:05 must sign in at the office.
 If your child will not be present, please call and inform our school office at (435) 752-6010.

 Meal Prices and Menus:

 This year, school lunch will cost $2.05.
 Breakfast will be served from 8:45-9:15 and will cost $1.40.
-Free lunch applications are available online and in the office.
+Lunch menus will be available on our school website.